 Retail Hotels.
-We also operate a price-disclosed hotel service in the United States which enables our customers to select the exact hotel they want to book and the price of the reservation is disclosed prior to booking.
+We also operate a retail, price-disclosed hotel reservation service in the United States which enables our customers to select the exact hotel they want to book and the price of the reservation is disclosed prior to booking.
 We offer such reservations through a merchant model, as well as through an agency model for hotel room night reservations sourced through the Booking.com extranet.

-Name Your Own Price® Rental Cars.
-Our Name Your Own Price® rental car service is currently available in substantially all major United States airport markets.
-The top five brand name airport rental car companies in the United States are seller participants in our rental car program.
-Consumers can access our website and select where and when they want to rent a car, what kind of car they want to rent (e.g., economy, compact, mid-size, SUV, etc.) and the price they want to pay per-day, excluding taxes, fees and surcharges.
+Opaque Rental Cars.
+Our Name Your Own Price® rental car service is currently available in substantially all major U.S. airport markets.
+The top five brand name airport rental car companies in the United States participate in our rental car reservation service.
+Customers can access our website and select where and when they want to rent a car, what kind of car they want to rent (e.g., economy, compact, mid-size, SUV, etc.) and the price they want to pay per-day, excluding taxes, fees and surcharges.
 When we receive an offer, we determine whether to fulfill the offer based upon the available rates and rules.
 If a customer's offer is accepted, it cannot be refunded or changed, and we will immediately reserve the rental car, charge the customer's credit card and notify the customer of the rental car company and location providing the rental car.
+If a customer's offer is not accepted, but we believe the offer is reasonably close to a price that we would be willing to accept, we will attempt to satisfy the customer by providing guidance to the customer indicating that changing certain parameters of the offer would increase the chances of the offer being accepted.

 Retail Rental Cars.
-We also offer a price-disclosed rental car service on www.priceline.com and other websites which enables our customers in the United States to choose between price-disclosed or Name Your Own Price® rental cars.
+We also offer a price-disclosed rental car reservation service through priceline.com and other brands in the United States.
 Our price-disclosed rental car service operates under the "agency" model, under which we earn a commission upon rental car return, and accommodates one-way and off-airport reservations.
-As with our retail airline ticket and hotel reservation services, rental car reservations booked in a retail manner do not have the restrictions associated with our Name Your Own Price® service.
-Customers can select the exact rental car brand they want to book and the price of the reservation is disclosed prior to purchase.
+Customers can select the rental car brand, car type, pick-up location and price prior to booking.

-Name Your Own Price® Airline Tickets.
-Our Name Your Own Price® airline ticket service operates in a manner similar to our Name Your Own Price® hotel room reservation service.
+Opaque Airline Tickets.
+Our Name Your Own Price® airline ticket reservation service operates in a manner similar to our Name Your Own Price® hotel room reservation service.
 To make an offer, a customer specifies: (1) the origin and destination of the trip, (2) the dates on which the customer wishes to depart and return, (3) the price the customer is willing to pay, and (4) the customer's valid credit card to guarantee the offer.
-When making an offer, consumers must agree to:
+When making an offer, customers must agree to:

-- fly on any one of our participating airline partners; - leave at any time of day between 6 a.m. and 10 p.m. on their desired dates of departure and return; - purchase only round trip coach class tickets between the same two points of departure and return; - accept at least one stop or connection; - receive no frequent flier miles or upgrades; and - accept tickets that cannot be refunded or changed.
+- fly on any one of our participating airline partners; - leave at any time of day between 6 a.m. and 10 p.m. on their desired dates of departure and return; - purchase only round trip coach class tickets between the same two points of departure and return; - accept at least one stop or connection; - · receive no frequent flier miles or upgrades; and - · accept tickets that cannot be refunded or changed.

 If a customer's offer is not accepted, but we believe the offer is reasonably close to a price that we would be willing to accept, we will attempt to satisfy the customer by providing guidance to the customer indicating that changing certain parameters of the offer would increase the chances of the offer being accepted.
+In 2012, we launched a Name Your Own Price® one-way ticket option to offer customers increased itinerary flexibility.